joelbarmettlerUZH/ElDorado_server/Documents/UML Documentation.md

 HexSpace need to know to which Game it belongs.
 Primarily used for the PathFinder.

 **\+ public getNeighbour(previous: HexSpace): ArrayList<HexSpace>**
-Method that takes the previous HexSpace, the user came from, into consideration when calculating the neighbours.
+Method that takes the previous HexSpace, the userEntity came from, into consideration when calculating the neighbours.
 The Methods calculates the coordinates of the neighbouring fields by taking the Game’s pathMatrix into account.
 From all found neighbours, the method looks whether BlockadeSpaces are among them.
 If this is the case and the blockade Spaces belong to the same active blockade, only one of the blockadeSpaces is returned.
 If the blockadeSpaces are inactive, the method asks it again for its neighbours by calling blockadeSpace.getNeighbours(this) and provides itself as the previous.
 This way the blockade can handle the neighbours with taking the previous direction into account.

 * * *